An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Overview of the adaptive GP surrogate and the ILUES method

-The procedure of the adaptive Metropolis MCMC with Gaussian mixture proposal proceeds as follow.
-The algorithm starts with an initial state $\theta^{0}$ and initial proposal defined by the initial parameters for the GM distribution.
-For the $t$-th step, one first generate a candidate state from the current proposal $q(\theta^*\vert \theta^{t-1})$ (defined in \eqref{proposal}), then the candidate state is accepted with the acceptance probability $\alpha(\theta^*, \theta^{t-1})$ (see \eqref{accept reject}).
-With the new state $\theta^*$, one can update the parameters which defines the Gaussian mixture model (see \eqref{eq:mix_update}).
-The algorithm is summarized in Algorithm \ref{alg:mh mcmc}, where $N$ denotes the number of posterior samples to generate.
+To summarize, the procedure for the adaptive Metropolis MCMC with a Gaussian mixture proposal is as follows.
+The algorithm begins with an initial state $\theta^0$ and an initial proposal distribution defined by the initial parameters of the Gaussian mixture model.
+At the $t$-th step, a candidate state $\theta^*$ is first generated from the current proposal $q(\theta^* \mid \theta^{t-1})$ in~\eqref{proposal}.
+The candidate state is then accepted with the acceptance probability $\alpha(\theta^*, \theta^{t-1})$ in~\eqref{accept reject}).
+Once the new state $\theta^*$ is accepted, the parameters defining the Gaussian mixture model are updated using~\eqref{m_update}-\eqref{cov_update}.
+The algorithm is summarized in Algorithm~\ref{alg:mh mcmc}.